jtykcdv/tournament/README.md

 ✅ Add matches ⚽

 📡 All the data is sent to, or from the database using **REST API** architecture.
-🛠️ The project is containerized with **Docker** for easy installation and automatically generates easy-to-read documentation.
+🛠️ The project is containerized with **Docker** for easy installation and automatically generates easy-to-read, documentation.

 ---